Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ### Discovery Kick Off

-These are some necessary steps to kick the series of,
+These are some necessary steps to kick the series of:

 * Explain why this group is doing this and an overview of what's the format.
 What is the reason to do Discovery
 * Teach all participants about [C4](http://c4model.com).
 A short explanation with examples works well.